michaelshiloh/resourcesForClasses/README.md

 tolerate vs. how smooth you need the result.
 Usually it's best to do this by experimentation.

+## Fabrication

+1. Always design easy access for repair or modification.
+Never put items on top of one another.
+Assume you will need easy access to each component.
+	 Make access doors big so that you can easily put your hands in or bring components out.
+Make holes for wires big enough that you can get the connector through as well.
+1. Make any enclosures at least twice as big as you think you'll need.
+Until you're extremely experienced, you will underestimate how much room you'll need and forget things like wires, which take up lots of space
+1. Make wires longer than necessary, at least long enough that you can remove a module and work on it comfortably (e.g. placing it face down on a surface, not having to hold it at an uncomfortable angle)
+1. Always use stranded wire between modules or between components and boards.
+	 Solid wire can only be used when both ends are soldered to the same board.
+1. Be consistent with colors: red for +5V (or whatever the dominant voltage is), black wires for ground.
+1. Don't have wires traverse empty space.
+Anchor wires to walls or other support structures.
+Use zipties to bundle them neatly.
+1. Whenever possible, once you have finished the prototype transfer your circuit from the solderless breadboard to a soldered board such as a prototyping shield.
+Abolish all jumpers cables and instead solder extensions as necessary.
+Use heat-shrink tubing on all solder joints to prevent short circuits.

 ## Theory
 1. [Robotic Creatures](doc/roboticCreatures2010Ghedini.pdf)